Dance of the Vampires (musical): United States

 Tanz der Vampire attracted the attention of English-speaking producers who sought to adapt it for audiences in English-speaking countries.
 Composer Jim Steinman, an experienced figure in New York's theatrical landscape, had previously collaborated with Joseph Papp of the New York Shakespeare Festival in the early 1970s and contributed to various musical works, including The Dream Engine, Neverland, The Confidence Man, and the lyrics for Andrew Lloyd Webber's Whistle Down the Wind.
 Initially, consideration was given to staging the production, retitled Dance of the Vampires, in London's West End.
 However, under the guidance of Steinman and his manager, David Sonenberg, the decision was made to bring the musical to Broadway for the 1998 season.
 Steinman undertook the task of translating and adapting the German libretto and lyrics, with Roman Polanski returning as director and Andrew Braunsberg, the original Viennese producer and Polanski's manager, serving as executive producer.
-Challenges in securing Polanski's return to the United States led to a postponement of the production's opening to Halloween 2000.
-By March 2000, the inability to resolve these issues prompted the search for a new director.
+Failed efforts to secure Polanski's return to the United States led to a postponement of the production's opening to Halloween 2000.
+By March 2000, the inability to resolve the issue prompted the search for a new director.

 In October 2000, a tentative opening was scheduled for Fall 2001, with Steinman assuming the role of director despite lacking prior experience in stage direction.
 To address concerns about his inexperience, Steinman noted in interviews that he had significantly influenced the original Vienna production, often implementing ideas independently of Polanski.
 By early 2001, preparations advanced with a reading for potential producers and investors, announced through Steinman's fan website.
-John Caird was appointed co-director, and playwright David Ives was engaged to revise the libretto, shifting the tone toward comedy to align with perceived Broadway preferences, moving away from the original Austrian production's style.
+John Caird was appointed co-director, and playwright David Ives was engaged to revise the libretto, shifting the tone toward comedy to align with the perceived preferences of Broadway audiences, moving away from the original Austrian production's style.
 Producers David Sonenberg, Elizabeth Williams, and Anita Waxman, the latter two known for their work on the successful revival of The Music Man, joined the production team.